Cemmaes Road

 The village was named in English after the now-closed Cemmes Road station on the Newtown and Machynlleth Railway, now part of the Cambrian Line.
 Cemmes Road was also the junction with the Mawddwy Railway.

 The Welsh name for the village, and for the community, is Glantwymyn (the Twymyn Riverside), as it lies on the River Twymyn.
-According to the United Kingdom Census 2001, the population of the community is 1,072, increasing to 1,185 at the 2011 Census.
+According to the United Kingdom Census 2001, the population of the community was 1,072, increasing to 1,185 at the 2011 Census.

 The village of Cemmaes is 1 3/4 miles to the northeast.
 Cemmaes Road lies at the junction of the major A470 and A489 roads.
 The historic Mathafarn Hall is less than 1/2 mile north-west of Cemmaes Road.

 Ysgol Glantwymyn primary school is located in the village.

 Governance

 An electoral ward in the Welsh name exists, which also covers the neighbouring community of Cadfarch.
 The ward had a population of 2,040 at the 2011 Census.